 Winds and Percussion

 Consisting of two trumpets, a French horn, a trombone, and a tuba, the Brass Quintet performs music ranging from the Baroque period to contemporary pieces.
-"It’s exciting to hear great brass arrangements done with just a single instrument on each part," said Donavon Gray, DMA, director.
+"It’s exciting to hear great brass arrangements done with just a single instrument on each part," said Donavon Gray, director.

 Under the direction of Teri Mason Christian, this group performs a varied repertoire with a concentration in classical music.
 Their high level of performance draws and blends talented students desiring to build their education and experience.
 Believing that performance is essential to building musicianship, the Flute Choir performs at schools, civic organizations, and special events.

 One of the West Coast’s finest handbell ensembles, APU’s Handbell Choir utilizes six octaves of handbells and three octaves of choir chimes to perform a variety of handbell music appropriate for many different occasions.
-Under the direction of Donavon Gray, DMA, the Handbell Choir ministers to and serves the community through performance at churches, schools, and other organizations throughout the year, as well as touring in May.
+Under the direction of Donavon Gray, the Handbell Choir ministers to and serves the community through performance at churches, schools, and other organizations throughout the year, as well as touring in May.

 One of the finest jazz ensembles in the country, this 18-piece band performs the best of big band jazz literature.
 Under the direction of David Beatty, M.M., the ensemble acquires professional jazz skills and competes in high-level competitions, including the very popular Battle of the Big Bands held each spring.
 Believing that performance is essential to building musicianship, the Jazz Ensemble also performs for civic organizations, the Reno Jazz Festival, and many other venues throughout the year.
 Placement in this group is by audition only.